optimumsec/the-complete-guide-to-securing-web3-projects/best-practices/abi-encode-call.md

 ### Example

-When using `abi.encodeWithSelector` with a function signature represented as a string, Solidity can introduce subtle bugs due to type inconsistencies.
+When using `abi.encodeWithSignature` with a function signature represented as a string, Solidity can introduce subtle bugs due to type inconsistencies.
 For example:

 ```solidity
 pragma solidity ^0.8.0;